GhostFanta/shop.flask.zc/README.md

 # The Shop API

 > Web API designed for online shopping.
+You may use the project as a boilerplate for your needs as well.

 ## Project Summary:
 [Click me to see the summary](SUMMARY.md)